ToshioCP/Gtk4-tutorial/gfm/sec8.md

 ~~~

 This is coded with XML structure.
-Constructs begin with `<` and end with `>` is called tags.
-And it is divided into two parts, start tag and end tag.
+Constructs beginning with `<` and ending with `>` are called tags, and are divided into two parts, start tag and end tag.
 For example, `<interface>` is a start tag and `</interface>` is an end tag.
 Ui file begins and ends with interface tags.
 Some tags, for example, object tags can have a class and id attributes inside the start tag.